Icicle Creek Theater Camps

 Young actors will work in groups by age and experience with professional teaching actors and directors to learn and improve their skills and confidence with auditioning, acting, character development, directing, stage movement, voice, Shakespeare, and even stage combat.
 These young actors will confidently present monologues, scenes, and directing projects for a live audience at week’s end.

-Young musical theater performers will learn to become triple threats of the stage (acting, singing, dancing) as they work with excellent professionals in each discipline.
+(SOLD OUT) Young musical theater performers will learn to become triple threats of the stage (acting, singing, dancing) as they work with excellent professionals in each discipline.
 Auditioning for musicals, acting a song, giving honest and engaging portrayals in a musical, and doing it all with confidence and energy are emphasized in the week’s Master Classes.
 Young actors in this camp will present scenes, songs, and dances from several musicals at week’s end.

 Per Camp Costs